rcaspergit/pi_projects/docs/reports/Older_Memory_tech.md

 7e 81 a5 81 81 bd 99 81 81 7e

-there was a hit on a website that described the formatting of FON files used in the computer game called &quot;FALLOUT&quot; at [https://falloutmods.fandom.com/wiki/FON\_File\_Format](https://falloutmods.fandom.com/wiki/FON_File_Format).
+there was a hit on a website that described the formatting of FON files used in the computer game called "FALLOUT" at [https://falloutmods.fandom.com/wiki/FON\_File\_Format](https://falloutmods.fandom.com/wiki/FON_File_Format).
 A screen shot of the file format with the coding description is given in figure 18.

 ### FOS data <a name="FOS_Data"></a>: